-Management fees are based on the net asset value of the Funds and are calculated daily and paid monthly.
+Management fees are based on the net asset value of the Funds and are calculated and accrued daily and paid monthly.
 Management fees are paid to the Manager in consideration for providing, or arranging for the provision of, management, distribution, and portfolio advisory services.
 Advertising and promotional expenses, office overhead expenses related to the Manager's activities, trailing commissions and the fees of the portfolio sub-advisors are paid by the Manager out of the management fees received from the Funds.
 The maximum annual management fee expressed as a percentage of the average net asset value for each class or series of units of the Fund is reported in footnote Maximum Chargeable Management Fee Rates on the Statements of Comprehensive Income.
-For Class O, Series O and Class OH units, management fees are negotiated with and paid by, or as directed by, unitholders, or dealers and discretionary managers on behalf of unitholders.
+For Class O, Series O, Class OT6 and Class OH units, management fees are negotiated with and paid by, or as directed by, unitholders, or dealers and discretionary managers on behalf of unitholders.

-The Manager pays the operating expenses of the Funds (other than fund costs) in respect of each issued class of units, except Class O units, Series O units, Class OT6 units and Class OH units, in exchange for the payment by the Funds of a fixed rate administration fee to the Manager with respect to those classes of units (referred to as a Fixed Administration Fee).
+The Manager pays the operating expenses of the Funds (other than fund costs) in respect of each issued class and series of units, except Class O units, Class OT6 units and Class OH units, in exchange for the payment by the Funds of a fixed rate administration fee to the Manager with respect to those classes of units (a Fixed Administration Fee).
 The Manager pays the Fund's operating expenses that are not fund costs allocated to Class O units, Series O units, Class OT6 units and Class OH units of the Fund.
 The operating expenses (other than fund costs) may include but are not limited to, operating and administrative costs; regulatory fees; audit, and legal fees and expenses; trustee, safekeeping, custodial, and any agency fees; and investor servicing costs and costs of unitholder reports, prospectuses, Fund Facts, and other reports.
-The fixed administration fee will be equal to a specified percentage of the net asset value of the Classes units of the Funds, calculated and accrued daily and paid monthly.
+The fixed administration fee will be equal to a specified percentage of the net asset value of the classes or series of units of the Funds, calculated and accrued daily and paid monthly.
 The fixed administration fee charged for each class or series of the Funds is reported in the footnote Fixed Administration Fee on the Statements of Comprehensive Income.
-The fixed administration fee payable by the Funds.
+The fixed administration fee payable by the Funds, may, in any particular period, exceed or be lower than the expenses we incur in providing such services to the Funds.